projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    .. figure:: images/windows_install_9.png
       :align: center

+   .. note:: You must connect two monitors to the KBL NUC in order to launch Windows with
+      the default configurations above.

 #.
-The Windows installation is complete after a few configuation steps, and you get to the Windows desktop.
+The Windows installation is completed after a few configuration steps, and you get to the Windows desktop.

    .. figure:: images/windows_install_10.png
       :align: center

+#.
+Copy `Intel DCH Graphics Driver <https://downloadmirror.intel.com/29074/a08/igfx_win10_100.7212.zip>`_ into the Windows and install, display driver is updated to 7212.

 .. _waag_display_conf_lable: